AgileRL/AgileRL/docs/get_started/index.rst

    pip install -r requirements.txt

-Quickstart: Training an online RL agent
+Quickstart: Training an off-policy RL agent
 ----------------

 Before starting training, there are some meta-hyperparameters and settings that must be set.